stacksjs/pickier/packages/vscode/test/README.md

 - `extension.test.ts` - Main extension activation and integration tests
 - `formatter.test.ts` - Tests for the formatting provider functionality
 - `diagnostics.test.ts` - Tests for the diagnostic provider and linting
-- `statusBar.test.ts` - Tests for status bar integration and updates
+- `status-bar.test.ts` - Tests for status bar integration and updates

 ### Mock Infrastructure